-We are investing in new Skills Bootcamps to train up to 5,000 people to become HGV drivers.
+In September 2021, we announced our investment in new Skills Bootcamps to help people become HGV drivers.

 The move will help tackle skills shortages and support more people to launch new careers within the logistics sector.

 Here we answer your questions on the initiative and what it may mean for you.

 Skills Bootcamps are free, flexible courses that last up to 16 weeks.
 Participants that are looking for a new job, and successfully complete the course, are also guaranteed a job interview with a local employer.